Quaddroo/notemaster/README.md

 Herein lies my personal setup following a couple basic assumptions:

-    + Try to follow the UNIX philosophy - one tool for each functionality.
+    + Try to follow the Unix philosophy as much as possible - one tool for each functionality.
-        + ^^ I don't do this fully, sorry
     + SPEED is of the essence.
 If taking/finding a note is slow, one will face internal resistance to do so.

-As such, notemaster is (neo)Vim with a collection of plugins and scripts to edit plain text files with embedded images.
+As such, notemaster is (neo)Vim with a collection of plugins and scripts to edit plain text files with embedded images (as links).

 The choice of Vim is simple - it's the best text editor around, and easily customizable.

-Because of the first assumption, it should be very easy to snag "just some" of the functionality from this, if you like it.
+Because of the first "Unix" assumption, it should be very easy to snag "just some" of the functionality from this, if you like it.

-# "WHY DONT YOU JUST USE MD FILES???"
+# "Why dont you just use md files?"

 There is no unified markdown standard. https://gist.github.com/vimtaai/99f8c89e7d3d02a362117284684baa0f